frmdstryr/zhp/README.md

 # ZHP

-An experimental Http server written in Zig aka "ZHP".
+A Http server written in Zig aka "ZHP".
+It uses a zero-copy parser.

-This is a based on python's tornado web framework.